MUbarak123-56/image-digit-scquantathon/README.md

 ## Methodology

 The methodology was to develop a quantum layer that can act as a component within the neural network.
 Our objective was three-fold: simplicity, training speed and reproduciboility.
-This quantum layer will be simple while being able to yield reproducible results and training data within a reasonable period of time.
+This quantum layer will be simple while being able to yield reproducible results and train data within a reasonable period of time.
 Therefore, we began by transforming the initial circuit into a simpler circuit by replacing the Angle Encoder with the ZFeatureMap, a simpler data encoding mechanism.
 We also used a new method for convolution by drawing inspiration from Qiskit's [tutorial](https://qiskit-community.github.io/qiskit-machine-learning/tutorials/11_quantum_convolutional_neural_networks.html) on Quantum Convolution Neural Network.

 ![First Attempt](images/qcnn_z_feature_map.png)

-After struggling to get a stabilized result with the algorithm above, it was crucial to explore simpler methods.
+After struggling to get a stabilized result with the algorithm above, it was crucial to explore simpler methods as a complex algorithm is also harder to tweak.
 Moreover, the algorithm above took a long period to train (about 200 seconds per epoch).
 As this project was part of a 24-hour hackathon, results needed to be obtained immediately so they can be used to improve the model.
 Hence, simplicity was very essential.

 #### HQNN